 \section{Introduction}

-To describe the behavior of linear control systems, a number of strict definitions have been proposed, such as controllability, observability, etc., and many mature analytical methods have been proposed for analyzing these properties \cite{b1}.
+Many strict definitions, such as controllability and observability, and many mature analytical methods have been proposed to analyze linear control systems' behavior (\cite{b1}).
 These methods have been widely applied in engineering for solving stability and reliability problems.
-However, in nonlinear control systems, properties similar to those mentioned above are difficult to be defined and analyzed \cite{b2}.
+However, in nonlinear control systems, properties similar to those mentioned above are difficult to define and analyze (\cite{b2}).